-Body Mass Index Formula… what the heck is that?

 -If Jen were a small framed gal, 109 - 119 pounds would be about right, if she had a medium frame, 119 - 135 pounds, and if she were a larger woman, a range of 135 - 144 pounds would be fine.
 (I hope this is her, with a bmi formula reading of 25.6, she won't need to lose very much)

--Unfortunately, most women have their own ingrained beliefs of what a woman's ideal weight should be.
+Unfortunately, most women have their own ingrained beliefs about what a woman's ideal weight should be.
 More often than not, that weight is far below what their actual "healthy weight" should be, and not even a realistic goal.

 -Men, on the other hand, tend to think their ideal weight as heavier than medically recommended.
 (Good excuse for eating more, I guess)

--High Blood Pressure and High Cholesterol can also be indicators for a high level of body fat. (and a correspondingly high bmi formula reading)
+-High Blood Pressure and High Cholesterol can also be indicators of a high level of body fat. (and a correspondingly high bmi formula reading)

 How do you know what your ideal weight should be?

-For most people, if you considered your ideal weight to be what you weighed at 24, it's a good bet, that weight would be your best weight for the rest of your life.
+For most people, if you consider your ideal weight to be what you weigh at 24, it's a good bet that weight would be your best weight for the rest of your life.
 If you can stay within 10 lbs. of that weight, you'd be doing great.

 Wouldn't that be nice?

--Another simple, yet very reliable method of figuring your ideal weight is this easy formula:
+-Another simple yet reliable method of figuring out your ideal weight is this easy formula:

 -For Men: Add 108 pounds for the first 5 feet of your height, and then add 6 pounds for each additional inch.
-(Deduct 6 lbs. for each inch under 5 feet) -Men do tend to run heavier than women, due to more muscle and bone mass.
+(Deduct 6 lbs.
+For each inch under 5 feet) -But you tend to run heavier than women, due to more muscle and bone mass.

--For Women: Add 106 pounds for the first 5 feet of your height, then add 6pounds for each added inch.
-(Deduct 6lbs. for each inch under 5 ft)-Not really the bmi formula type?
+-For Women: Add 106 pounds for the first 5 feet of your height, then add 6 pounds for each added inch.
+(Deduct 6lbs.
+For each inch below 5 ft)-Not really the bmi formula type?
 Try the body mass index chart below:

-Start at the bottom of the Bmi Chart above, at a Bmi of 25, go up until you find your height row.
-Any weight below this number would be a healthy weight.
-(Bmi# 24 would be great!)
+Start at the bottom of the Bmi Chart above, at a Bmi of 25 , go up until you find your height row.
+A new weight below this number would be a healthy weight.
+(Bmi # 24 would be great!)

--You can go left at your row, as your body size decreases.
+-You can go left on your row as your body size decreases.
 Sorry, only elderly folks and athletes can go right at their height row.

--Remember, men do tend to carry a higher body weight and Bmi# because of higher muscle mass, and bone mass. (and both, weigh more)
+-Remember, but do tend two carry a higher body weight and Bmi # because of higher muscle mass, and bone mass. (and both, weigh more)

 To Extended Bmi chart (for adult obesity)

-Check out our 15 minute Chart for burning calories.
+Check out our 15 minute Chart for burning calories the easy way.